AdamJeddy/For-Future-Me/_posts/Psychology-of-Money/2022-04-23-Psychology-of-Money.md

 ### Chapter 11.
 Reasonable > Rational

 - You’re not a spreadsheet.
 You’re a person.
-A screwed up, emotional person.
+A screwed-up, emotional person.

 - Do not aim to be coldly rational when making financial decisions.
 Aim to just be pretty reasonable.
 Reasonable is more realistic and you have a better chance of sticking with it for the long run, which is what matters most when managing money.